LLNL/zfp/README.md

 Note: GNU builds are less flexible and do not support all available features, e.g., CUDA support.

+Alternatively, zfp may be installed using [Homebrew](https://brew.sh):

+    brew install zfp

 For further configuration and build instructions, please consult the [documentation](https://zfp.readthedocs.io/en/release1.0.1/installation.html).
 For examples of how to call the C library and use the C++ array classes,